Associate Professor of Civil and Urban Engineering and Director of the Research Center for Interacting Urban Networks

 Research Areas: monitoring, modeling, and control of multimodal transportation systems, considering new technologies and data sources

 Her research interests include monitoring, modeling, and control of multimodal transportation systems, considering new technologies and data sources.
-She is an active reviewer for over 20 journals, and a member of the Editorial Advisory Boards of Transportation Research Part C and the International Journal of Transportation Science and Technology, as well as the Traffic Flow Theory and Characteristics committee of the Transportation Research Board.
-Monica is the author of over 50 peer reviewed journal publications and over 195 book chapters, monographs, editorials, conference contributions, technical reports, and articles in the press.
+She is an active reviewer for over 20 journals, and and a member of multiple editorial boards for top journals in Transportation, including Transportation Research Part C and IEEE Transactions in ITS, as well as the Advisory Committee for the International Symposium on Transportation and Traffic Theory (ISTTT).
+Monica is the author of over 65 peer reviewed journal publications and over 195 book chapters, monographs, editorials, conference contributions, technical reports, and articles in the press.